Madison County is named for James Madison, who was the fourth President of the United States of America.

 Surrounding County Courthouses:

 Created: February 2, 1853

 Madisonville 1853 – present

 Location: 101 West Main Street / South Elm Street

 Architect: Dickson, Buckley & Bullock

 Contractor: J H Spruiell Construction Company

-Note: The first courthouse was built in 1854.
+History: The county was created in 1853 and Madisonville was selected as the county seat.
+The first courthouse was built in 1854.
 The second courthouse was built in 1860 and burned in 1865.
-The third courthouse was constructed in 1896 and burned on May 14, 1967.
-The fourth and present courthouse was constructed on the same site.
+The third courthouse was built in 1870 and burned on January 20, 1873.
+The county used rented premises until the fourth courthouse was designed by F S Glover and built in 1896 at a cost of $27,250 and burned on May 14, 1967.
+The fifth and present courthouse was constructed in 1968 to 1969.

 Photos taken 2014, 2017 and 2019